Hecke orbits on Shimura varieties of Hodge type: Introduction

-The proof of Theorem \ref{Thm:IntroMonodromyBoundedAbove} uses the Cartier--Witt stacks of Bhatt--Lurie \cite{BhattLurieII} in combination with the interpretation of $C^{/x}$ as a formal deformation space of the trivial torsor for a certain group scheme $\Pi(\mathfrak{a}^+)$, due to Chai--Oort \cite{ChaiFoliation} in the PEL case.
-In particular, we show that the closed formal subscheme $Z(\mathfrak{b}^+) \subseteq C^{/x}$ can be identified with the formal deformation space of the trivial torsor for a certain closed subgroup $\Pi(\mathfrak{b}^+) \subseteq \Pi(\mathfrak{a}^+)$.
-Our argument with Cartier--Witt stacks happens in Section \ref{Sec:MonodromyTateLinear}.
+The proof of Theorem \ref{Thm:IntroMonodromyBoundedAbove} uses the Cartier--Witt stacks of Drinfeld \cite{DrinfeldPrismatization} and Bhatt--Lurie \cite{BhattLurieII}.
+We use these stacks to “geometrize” the monodromy groups of isocrystals, which makes it possible to give a geometric proof that they are bounded above.
+The argument with Cartier--Witt stacks happens in Section \ref{Sec:MonodromyTateLinear}.

-Theorem \ref{Thm:IntroRigidity} is related to rigidity results for $p$-divisible formal groups of Chai, \cite{ChaiRigidity}, and to rigidity results for biextensions of $p$-divisible formal groups of Chai--Oort, \cite{ChaiOortRigidityBiextentions}.
+Theorem \ref{Thm:IntroRigidity} is related to rigidity results for $p$-divisible formal groups of Chai \cite{ChaiRigidity}, and to rigidity results for biextensions of $p$-divisible formal groups of Chai--Oort \cite{ChaiOortRigidityBiextentions}.
 We would also like to mention unpublished work of Tao Song which proves rigidity results in the case of $p$-divisible $4$-cascades.

-The proof of Theorem \ref{Thm:IntroRigidity}, which happens in Section \ref{Sec:Rigidity}, was inspired by the proof of the rigidity result for biextensions of \cite{ChaiOortRigidityBiextentions} and uses some of the result of [\textit{ibid}.] on the topological commutative algebra of completions of perfections of power series rings over $\ovfp$, which are summarised in Appendix \ref{Appendix:A}.
-However, it is not entirely straightforward to translate the proofs of \cite{ChaiOortRigidityBiextentions}, which happen with biextensions, to the setting of unipotent groups and Dieudonn\'e--Lie algebras. \begin{Rem} The unipotent formal group $\tildeu(\mathfrak{a})$ for $\mathfrak{a}=\operatorname{Lie} U_{\nu_b}$ is closely related to the “unipotent group diamond” $\tilde{G}_b^{>0}$ introduced in Chapter III.5 of Fargues--Scholze, \cite{FarguesScholze}. \end{Rem}
+As mentioned above, we deduce Theorem \ref{Thm:IntroRigidity} from \cite[Theorem 5.1]{ChaiOortRigidity}. \begin{Rem} The unipotent formal group $\tildeu(\mfa)$ for $\mfa=\operatorname{Lie} U_{\nu_b}$ is closely related to the unipotent group diamond $\tilde{G}_b^{>0}$ introduced in Chapter III.5 of Fargues--Scholze \cite{FarguesScholze}, see \cite[proof of Lemma 11.25]{ZhangThesis} for a result in this direction. \end{Rem} \begin{Rem} The first online version of this article contained a proof of Theorem \ref{Thm:Rigidity}, inspired by \cite{ChaiOortRigidityBiextentions}; unfortunately, we discovered in 2024 that this proof had a gap.
+Chai and Oort independently proved the rigidity theorem in \cite{ChaiOortRigidity}, which appeared about two months after the first version of our article.
+We have decided to cite their work instead of trying to fix the gap in our original proof. \end{Rem}